Consumer Options for “Softening” Water

 Other Corrosion Control Methods

 There are highly concentrated chemicals that can be pump fed into the water stream to protect large reverse osmosis membranes from calcium scaling.
-Spectraguard, for example, is used to protect reverse osmosis membranes from calcium scaling ev3n when inlet water is extremely hard.
+Spectraguard, for example, is used to protect reverse osmosis membranes from calcium scaling even when inlet water is extremely hard.
 It can replace a water softener for RO pre-treatment even when hardness levels are very high.

 The popular treatment medium KDF, most often used for chlorine reduction, as in shower filters, for example, is also marketed as a scale preventer.
 KDF uses the “redox” process of passing water over dissimilar metals to modify the structure of scale causing minerals and converting hardness to Aragonite.
 There are variations on this technique that use metal bars inside pipes rather than granular KDF media.